Google for Education

 Top Reasons for Students Using Google

-- Allows for communication & collaboration with teachers and other students.
+- Allows for communication and collaboration with teachers and other students.

 - Anytime, anywhere access on any smart phone, tablet, laptop, or desktop.